IvicaPetrsoric/BoxLine-Documentation/README.md

  ## Home Screen
 After splash screen user is navigated to the main screen "Home".
 The background is animated all-time with moving selected box behind the clouds.
 When switching between singleplayer and multiplayer all buttons are animated and switched for the selected mode.

-From here we can navigate to:
+From here we can navigate to screens:
-- Game screen,
+- Game,
 - Multiplayer,
 - Players,
 - Scores,